coderrio/Coderr.Documentation/docs/client/libraries/log4net/index.md

 log4net integration
 ================

 The log4net library injects OneTrueError into the logging pipeline of log4net.
 Each time you log something and include an exception it will be reported to OneTrueError.
-This is by far the easiest way to use the power of OneTrueError in legacy applizations (which use OneTrueError).
+This is by far the easiest way to use the power of OneTrueError in legacy applizations (which use log4net).

 # Setup